AndreasKuhn-ak/WS2022_Julia/corrections.md

 count(3 .==longArray)
 or
 count(i->(i==3),longArray) (I do not understand this syntax, but it is the first thing that comes up when using Google)
+- i added the solution with vcat and a disclaimer, that hard exercises might require googling